- Future Students

 Please don't send your transcripts to EWU until you are admitted to the program.

 The recommendations will be entered online through https://portal.ptcas.org/ .
-If you have used all available recommendations through PTCAS, please contact Debra Dickerson and ask for an additional form.
-She will email one to you for your reviewer to use.
+If you have used all available recommendations through PTCAS, please contact Erik Hoffman (509) 828-1392 to request an additional form.
+He will email one to you for your reviewer to use.
 Have your Reviewer send the Reference form and letter directly to EWU at the Department of Physical Therapy 310 N Riverpoint Blvd.
 Box T Spokane, WA 99202-0002

 Admission to the Physical Therapy program is based not only on academic achievement, but also on non-academic factors which ensure that candidates can complete the essential functions of the academic program required for graduation.